 The Commission contracts with out of state professionals with pertinent expertise to evaluate MCI, CEP and IAF grants applications.
 MCI adjudicators serve for a total of two consecutive years, while CEP and IAF adjudicators serve for a single year.

-Prior to the MCI & CEP reviews and Advisory Panel meetings, packets are mailed to panelists and adjudicators.
-Packets include copies of all applications to be reviewed and information on scoring or rating each evaluation criteria.
+Prior to the MCI & CEP reviews and Advisory Panel meetings, applications are assigned to the panelists and adjudicators.
+Panelists are instructed on how to review and score or rate each application based on evaluation criteria within the online system.
 Staff will provide an orientation session for panelists to answer any questions about the process and funding policies.

 Panelists and adjudicators are asked to assign ratings for each evaluation criteria.
 They may discuss the strengths and weaknesses of the application and give constructive comments.
 Apart from running the panel meeting and keeping the discussions consistent with review criteria, Commission staff members do not take an active role in the review process and do not score applications.
 Panelists who have a declared a conflict of interest with an application must remove themselves from the discussion and will not be allowed to score that application.
 Staff will collect all score sheets, calculate the average score for each application, and prepare a list of all applications ranked from the highest to lowest score.